Frequently Asked Questions (FAQs)

 Cloudera complements this open core with closed source management software that provides key enterprise functionality requested by customers such as support for rolling upgrades, auditing management, and disaster recovery.
 That software, however, does not store or process data and thus lock-in is not an issue.

 Open source benefits, such as freedom from lock-in, are tangible and time-tested.
-That said, they are just “table stakes” when deploying a strategic open source platform like Hadoop.
+That said, they are just table stakes when deploying an enterprise data hub based on open source software such as Hadoop.

 Cloudera also leads the way to ensure that customer needs for performance, availability, security, and recoverability are met by new features in the Apache code base, and then shipping/supporting those features for customers in our platform.
 To make that goal possible, Cloudera employs more ecosystem committers, establishes more successful new ecosystem projects, and contributes more code to that ecosystem, than any other vendor.